grimme-lab/qc2-teaching/doc/programming.rst

 twice.

 Imagine we do not want to sum arbitrary numbers but make a cumulative sum over a range of numbers.
-In this case we would use another version of the ``do`` loop as given here:
+In this case, we would use another version of the ``do`` loop as given here:

 .. code-block:: fortran